 “In 1987, I lost to Ivan in the final of the French Open, that was pretty close,” Wilander would tell Alex Corretja in an interview for Eurosport in 2020.
 “I lost in the final of the US Open, that was also pretty close.
 I would have needed to win at least one of those to feel like I had any chance. (…) At that time, I think I was world No 2 (he was world No 3), and a spectator in the middle of the third set, he screamed out something like, ‘Hey, come on, Wilander, what are you ranked?
 Two…hundred?’
 And I’m like, God, take me out of here.”

 “I have to say 1987 may have been my best year on the Tour,” Lendl would tell Corretja.
 “And that match we played at the Madison Square Garden may have been one of the best matches I played. (…) I fell into the zone and I felt like I could do nothing wrong that day.”

-Firing 34 winners, Lendl claimed his tenth title of the year, the 70th of his career, and his fifth at the Masters Cup – setting up a new record, leaving Ilie Nastase and his four titles behind.
+Firing 34 winners, Lendl claimed his 10th title of the year, the 70th of his career, and his fifth at the Masters Grand Prix – setting a new record, leaving Ilie Nastase and his four titles behind.

-1988 would undoubtedly be Wilander’s peak year: after claiming three out of the four Grand Slam titles, he would reach world No 1 on September 12.
+1988 would undoubtedly be Wilander’s peak year: after claiming three out of the four Grand Slam titles, he would reach the world No 1 ranking on September 12.
 However, the 1988 US Open would remain Wilander’s last Grand Slam title.
 An unexpected loss to Carl-Uwe Steeb in the Davis Cup final would later appear as the first sign of Wilander’s decline.
-He would never reach another Grand Slam final, and by the end of 1989, he would be out of the top 10 once and for all.
+He would never reach another Grand Slam final, and by the end of 1989, he would exit the top 10 once and for all.